Maze Builder Docs 6.0.1

 CMAKE_TOOLCHAIN_FILE | cmake | Building with a specific toolchain.
 Useful for `Emscripten` builds. |

-cmake -S . -B build-examples -DMAZE_BUILDER_EXAMPLES:BOOL=ON
+Configure it: cmake -GNinja -S . -B build-examples -DMAZE_BUILDER_EXAMPLES:BOOL=ON

 Build it: cmake --build build-examples --config Release